 What Is the Difference Between EPS and Adjusted EPS?

-Earnings per share (EPS) is calculated using net income recorded in a company’s financial statements.
+Earnings per share (EPS) are calculated using net income recorded in a company’s financial statements.
 This net income reflects all revenues and expenses, including one-time or exceptional items.
-As a result, earnings per share (EPS) reflect the company’s overall profit for a given reporting period.
+As a result, earnings per share (EPS) reflect the company’s overall profit margin metrics for a given reporting period.

 Adjusted EPS, on the other hand, does not include unique factors like extraordinary gains, restructuring expenditures, or one-time expenses.
 This adjustment provides a more accurate picture of the company’s ongoing and sustainable earnings.
 As a result, adjusted EPS allows investors to focus on the company’s long-term profitability.